Matistjati/subtask_inclusion_checker/README.md

 - Group 2: N <= 1000

 In this example, every test case that is in group 1 should also be part of group 2.
-Doing this is will henceforth be referred to as a subtask inclusion.
+Copying all test cases from one group to another will henceforth be referred to as a subtask inclusion.
 If you don't include subtasks properly, you might end up with a contestant's solution passing group 2, but not 1, which is obviously wrong.
 This does happen in practice, as you might hand-craft small edgecases and then forget to add them to the larger groups.